 Hawaii Transient Accommodations Tax

 For most visitors, the two biggest expenses on their trip are airfare and lodging, with lodging often being the larger of the two.
-In Hawaii, all lodging has the Hawaii Transient Accommodations Tax.
+In Hawaii, all accommodations are subject to the Hawaii Transient Accommodations Tax.

 This tax is in addition to the GET, which is added to the cost of your lodging.
-Many resorts also charge their own daily activity or resort fee, a mandatory amount for added services such as free WiFi, local phone calls, use of various facilities, etc. Accommodations that do not charge a resort fee usually charge separately for parking.
+Many resorts also charge their own daily activity or resort fee, a mandatory amount for added services such as free WiFi, local phone calls, use of various facilities, and so forth.
+Accommodations that do not charge a resort fee usually charge separately for parking.

 Car Rental Surcharges